 Required for commercial filming and professional still photography at Washington state parks.

-A daily or annual permit that allows watercraft launching and trailer dumping at Washington state parks.
+A daily or annual permit that allows watercraft launching, trailer dumping and day-use access at Washington state parks.

 The diverse resources within the Washington state parks system offer a variety of research opportunities.
 Conducting research in a Washington state park requires a research permit.
 To conduct research, survey, or collect any natural resource at a Washington state park, you must complete and submit the Scientific Research Permit Application.
 Before starting please read the application instructions.
 The form must be filled out in one session, and the instructions let you know the information you will need.
 A minimum of two weeks is required to process Scientific Research Permits, and an application fee is necessary to cover agency processing costs.
 Online Scientific Research Permit Application.